Cleft Lip and Cleft Palate

 A cleft can occur in the lip or in the roof of the mouth, affecting the palate.
 Clefts range from small openings in the back of the mouth to large gaps affecting most of the roof of the mouth.

-Clefts may occur in just the lip, just the palate, or both together.
+Clefts may occur in the lip, palate or both.
 Cleft lip and cleft palate together is most common.

 Cleft lips and cleft palates can cause: